 Josh was asked recently to review the state of adolescent literacy interventions during his appearance at the Ohio Literacy Academy.
 His presentation highlighted one of the challenges school and district leaders face in developing multi-tiered systems of support in our middle and high schools: the lack of interventions designed for this age group that have been researched with experimental or quasi-experimental methods.

-In order for a literacy intervention to be published on the What Works Clearinghouse website it must meet the qualifications set out in the WWC Procedures and Standards Handbooks (WWCH, 2013).
+For a literacy intervention to be published on the What Works Clearinghouse website, it must meet the qualifications set out in the WWC Procedures and Standards Handbooks (WWCH, 2013).

 This process includes five steps.

-Because of this thorough review process, the WWC is usually a great place to get ideas for effective practice.
+Because of this thorough review process, the WWC is usually a high quality resource for ideas for effective practice.
 However, when one starts digging around, it becomes apparent that even on such a credible site, there is a gap in the research.
-Of the 233 literacy interventions listed on the What Works Clearinghouse only 29 are labeled for use with middle and secondary.
+Of the 233 literacy interventions listed on the What Works Clearinghouse, only 29 are labeled for use with middle and secondary.
 Of those 29, only 17 are listed on the WWC as having positive or potentially positive effectiveness based on the WWC criteria.
 And of those 17, many of these interventions are programs that require extensive time and professional development to be implemented.

 Other organizations have begun to develop more comprehensive reviews to help literacy leaders understand both the efficacy and the practicalities of available Tier 2 and Tier 3 literacy interventions.